 Dental bonding is not as durable as enamel, or we wouldn’t be able to shape it.
 The material normally lasts up to 10 years before it needs to be retouched.

-To learn more about how dental bonding can make your teeth look and feel healthy, or to schedule your next appointment, call Phoenix, AZ dental office today at 602-842-6504 or fill out our online form.
+To learn more about how Phoenix dental bonding can make your teeth look and feel healthy, or to schedule your next appointment with Dr. Matthew Cavendish, call our office today at 602-842-6504 or fill out our online form.